adaptris/interlok-docs/docs/pages/advanced/advanced-vcs-svn.md

 summary: Configure Interlok to automatically check out config from SVN when starting.
 ---

-{% include note.html content="This depends on the artifact com.adaptris:interlok-vcs-subversion.
-In 3.8.0; adp-vcs-subversion was renamed to interlok-vcs-subversion" %}
+?> **NOTE** This depends on the artifact com.adaptris:interlok-vcs-subversion.
+In 3.8.0; adp-vcs-subversion was renamed to interlok-vcs-subversion

 ## Installation ##